artificialaaron/artificialaaron.github.io/_posts/2024-08-06-tixel-scraper.md

 ## How could this be improved?
 Tixel actually has an auto purchase option for some events, if this is active for your event I recommend utilising it as well as this script.

 That said for events where auto purchase is disabled we could set up an auto purchase function by having us login to Tixel with a saved credit card and purchase the ticket once it's available.
 I am happy to do a manual purchase myself but if you really wanted that ticket you could have a go at implementing this.
+I also found a github repo by [johannes117](https://github.com/johannes117/tixel-scraper){:target="_blank"} which incorporates SMS and email notifications although I have not tried it myself.

 Another improvement would be to search all the available cards, currently we are only looking at the first button which matches the name:
 ```python